MicrosoftDocs/microsoft-365-community/Community/microsoft-maturity-model-how-to-staff-and-training.md

 ## How to move from Initial to Repeatable (Level 100 to 200)

 Organizations at the 100 level give more precedence to launching the solution than focusing on why the solution is launched, as the primary focus is a bottom-line problem.
-User and training needs are not been defined, evaluated, or documented.
+User and training needs are not defined, evaluated, or documented.

 To advance to the 200 level, consider the following activities: